-One of the most prolific kickers in football history, Jason Hanson truly defined what it meant to be a lifelong Detroit Lion.
-He spent 21 years with the team, setting NFL records for most years and games (321) played with one team, and he is the only player in league history to score 2,000 points for one franchise.
+One of the most prolific kickers in football history, Jason Hanson spent 21 years with the Detroit Lions, setting NFL records for most years and games (321) played with one team.
+He is the only player in league history to score 2,000 points for one franchise.

 During that lengthy career, Hanson compiled a record 52 field goals of at least 50 yards and also holds the record for most 40-yard field goals with 189.
 When he retired following the 2012 season, he ranked third on the NFL career scoring list (2,150 points) and third in career field goals (495).
 From 2007-09, he set a league record by making 24 consecutive field goal attempts of 40 yards or longer.
 Hanson’s performance on the field earned him a pair of Pro Bowl selections and five NFL Special Teams Player of the Month awards.
 He was inducted into the Lions’ Ring of Honor months after his retirement.

 Prior to his record-setting NFL career, Hansen was a dominant kicker at Mead High School and Washington State University.
 He was a three-sport athlete at Mead (football, basketball, and soccer) and an all-state kicker.
 At Washington State, he earned All-America honors in 1989 and set numerous NCAA, conference, and school records.
 He set a program record with a 62-yard field goal against UNLV in 1991 and holds conference records for most field goals from 50 yards or more (20) and from 40 yards or more (39).
 His performance with the Cougars earned recognition as a member of the Pac-12 All-Century Team in 2015 and induction into the College Academic All-America Hall of Fame in 2018.